agl-alexglopez/ccc/README.md

 void *CCC_priority_queue_push(CCC_Priority_queue *priority_queue, CCC_Priority_queue_node *elem);
 ```

 Non-Intrusive containers exist when a flat container can operate without such help from the user.
-The `flat_priority_queue` is a good example of this.
+The `Flat_priority_queue` is a good example of this.
 When initializing we give it the following information.

 ```c
 #define CCC_flat_priority_queue_initialize(data_pointer, cmp_order, cmp_fn, allocate, context_data, capacity) \